evya123/Airline-DB/README.md

 4) Customer
 5) Reservation

-Currently, no delete function, still developing this function.
+Currently, no deleteion, still developing this function.
 Known bugs:
 1) After one test, the output file are created fine.
 On the seconed run there is a bug loading crew members for a flight.